 Students moving to another district will need to first withdraw from The People for People Charter School before their records can be sent to the new school.
-If a parent requests a withdrawal because the student is having difficulty at the school, we encourage an open discussion of the issue with the Principal.
+If a parent requests a withdrawal because the student is having difficulty at the school, we encourage an open discussion of the issue with the Principal before commencing the withdrawal process.
 If a resolution cannot be reached, then it may be in the best interest of the child to seek a different educational environment.
 The following is the procedure to officially withdraw a student from the school: